 17) Experience Fine Dining in a Castle at Midwinter Green

 Up for some alfresco fine dining?
-This place is almost mandatory to dine at when you’re in Khao Yai.
-Enjoy the sunset from the outside or enjoy the posh decor on the inside.
-Food is a little pricier than most of the other places but worth the price considering the food and setting.
-Try the pork ribs with BBQ sauce (฿490) as well as the Aglio Olio (฿295), a must-try if you love spicy food!
-Live music starts from 6:30pm.
+It’s almost mandatory to dine at Midwinter Green when you’re in Khao Yai.
+Enjoy the sunset from the outside or the posh decor inside.
+Food is a little pricier than most other places, but worth the price considering the quality and setting.
+Try the pork ribs with BBQ sauce (฿490, ~S$21.77)) and the Aglio Olio (฿295, ~S$13.11), a must-try if you love spicy food!
+Live music starts from 6:30PM.

 Address: 10 88/88 Soi Ban Sai Thong Mu 24 Soi 2, Nong Nam Daeng, Pak Chong District, Nakhon Ratchasima 30130, Thailand

-18) Walk Down Memory Lane At The Magical Ban Mai Chay Nam Restaurant
+18) Walk Down Memory Lane At Ban Mai Chay Nam Restaurant

 Address: 21, Mittaphap Road, Tambon Pak Chong, Amphoe Pak Chong, Nakhon Ratchasima, 30130, Thailand

 19) Have Homely Thai Food at Kua Kampan

 Another popular spot for local Thai food is Kua Kampan.
-Located just 10 minutes from Primo Piazza and Palio, this cosy open air restaurant serves a mean dish of Fried Ruby Fish (good for 4 pax) and Som Tam (papaya salad).
+Located just 10 minutes from Primo Piazza and Palio, this cosy open-air restaurant serves a mean dish of Fried Ruby Fish (good for four to share) and som tam (papaya salad).